 Under the HSR Act and the rules promulgated thereunder by the FTC, certain transactions may not be consummated unless notification has been given and certain information has been furnished to the FTC and the Antitrust Division and certain waiting period requirements have been satisfied.
 A transaction notifiable under the HSR Act may not be completed until the expiration of a 30-calendar-day waiting period following the filing of appropriate HSR Act notification forms or the early termination of that waiting period.
-If the FTC or the Antitrust Division issues a Request for Additional Information and Documentary Material prior to the expiration of the initial waiting period, a second 30-calendar-day waiting period is imposed, which would begin to run only after substantial compliance with the request for additional information, unless the waiting period is terminated earlier.
-The parties intend to file any required notification forms with the FTC and the Antitrust Division for review in connection with the merger and the other transactions contemplated by the merger agreement as soon as practicable.
+On February 20, 2014, KKR and KFN each filed a notification and report form under the HSR Act with the Antitrust Division and the FTC.
+On March 6, 2014, the FTC granted early termination of the waiting period under the HSR Act.